ittus/Refactoring-summary-2nd-javascript/README.md

 An instance variable that is set only in certain circumstances.

 ### 17. Message chains
-Ưhen a client asks one object for another object, which the client then asks for yet another object...
+When a client asks one object for another object, which the client then asks for yet another object...

 ### 18. Middle man
 When an object delegates much of its functionality.